-There were four (4) meetings of the Board during the fiscal year ended December 31, 2020.
-During the fiscal year ended December 31, 2020, all members of the Board of Directors attended all meetings of the Board and all meetings of the committees on which the director served.
-All of the directors attended the 2020 Annual Meeting.
+There were four (4) meetings of the Board during the fiscal year ended December 31, 2021.
+During the fiscal year ended December 31, 2021, all members of the Board of Directors attended all meetings of the Board.
+All directors attended all meetings of the committees on which the director served with the exception of one director who was unable to attend one committee meeting.
+All but one of the directors were able to attend the 2021 Annual Meeting.